 - NTFS ACLs carried from on-premises file servers are persisted by Azure File Sync as metadata.
 Azure Files does not support authentication with Azure AD credentials for access to file shares managed by the Azure File Sync service.

-- Azure File Sync can be used for Desktop Virtualization environments as well, such as Citrix, VMware, RDS/WVD as well for UEM solutions, profile management storage and VHDXs containers technologies.
+- Azure File Sync can be used for Desktop Virtualization environments as well, such as Citrix, VMware, RDS/AVD as well for UEM solutions, profile management storage and VHDXs containers technologies.

 - FSLogix Profile and Office 365 Containers can directly be stored within Azure Files – Storage Blobs – for the purpose of Profile and Userdata storage on the Cloud.